 Reporting Requirements of EPL Policies

-The EEOC reported that over 99,900 private sector workplace discrimination charges were filed in 2012, resulting in $365 million for victims.
+According to the U.S. Equal Employment Opportunity Commission (EEOC), 84,254 workplace discrimination charges were filed with the federal agency nationwide during fiscal year (FY) 2017, securing $398 million for victims in the private sector and state and local government workplaces through voluntary resolutions and litigation.
 The commission credits the changing economic climate, demographic shifts in the labor force, employees understanding of employment laws and regulations, as well as the EEOCs accessibility to the public, as factors to one of the highest number of charges in the agencys 46-year history.

 As the frequency of workplace discrimination charges continues to rise, so does your susceptibility.